Monday, July 8, 2024

 There's not a lot about Skornik online (or there wasn't last time I looked).
 His French Wikipedia entry is terse.
 He's still making music, mostly library music with his wife, under the name Skornik and Skornik.
 There's a lot of it on Spotify, and some of it is pretty effective but not really what I'm onto these days.

-His first release, I think, was this, from 1967, back when he was fresh-faced and fairly straightforward if you overlook the backward introduction and processed vocals.
+His first release, I think, was this, from 1967, back when he was fresh-faced and fairly straightforward - if you overlook the backward introduction and processed vocals.

-Like Gainsbourg, he wrote pretty songs for actresses - sometimes the same actresses.
+Like Gainsbourg, he wrote pretty songs for actresses - sometimes for the same actresses.
 (Later: Turns out this was the B-side of her only record, the A-side of which was written by - surprise, surprise - Serge Gainsbourg.)

 The same year as he released Pour Pauwels, he did the soundtrack to a film called Les amours particulières, released in the US as The Room of Chains, of which IMdB succinctly says "For fun, two men kidnap and torment women in bondage" which doesn't sound very Gurdjieffian to me.
 You can find the title song, sung by Lana Grey, on YouTube, but it's nothing like you'd expect from that description...